 Wow, Indiana is wonderful to their residents!
 So be sure you take the time to investigate these programs.

 The state agency which maintains these programs is called the Indiana Housing and Community Development Authority.
-You should visit the Indiana Housing and Community Development Authority to determine your eligibility.
+Visit them to determine your eligibility.

 In addition, the federal government offers grant assistance for first time home buyers in Indiana.
 This program is maintained by the United States Department of Housing and Urban Development and is called the Homes and Communities program.
 Their website contains useful information and applications.